MicrosoftDocs/visualstudio-docs/mac/using-vsmac-tools-unity.md

 ## Opening Unity scripts in Visual Studio for Mac

-Once Visual Studio for Mac has been [set as the external script editor for Unity](/visualstudio/mac/setup-vsmac-tools-unity#configure-unity-for-use-with-visual-studio-for-mac), opening any script from the Unity editor will automatically launch or switch to Visual Studio for Mac with the chosen script open.
+Once Visual Studio for Mac is [set as the external script editor for Unity](/visualstudio/mac/setup-vsmac-tools-unity#configure-unity-for-use-with-visual-studio-for-mac), opening any script from the Unity editor will automatically launch or switch to Visual Studio for Mac, with the chosen script open.

 Alternatively, Visual Studio for Mac can be opened with no script open in the source editor by selecting **Open C# Project** from the **Assets** menu in Unity.